Remgr12/calc/README.md

 # calc

-This repository contains two small Python calculator programs:
+This repository contains a collection of two Python calculators:

 - advanced_calculator.py — a single-file, feature-rich calculator and safe
   expression evaluator (REPL + one-shot).